stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/troubleshoot.md

     When encountering issues with software, if the misbehavior involves an error message, the first step should always be to look up the error message online.
 There's a good chance somebody stumbled upon the same hurdles before, and may even provide some fix or workaround.
+One of the most helpful Google searches is "<your application> + sbatch".
+For example if you're having trouble submitting jobs or allocating resources (CPUs, time, memory) with cellranger, Google "cellranger sbatch" to see how others have successfully run your application on a cluster.

 If you're facing issues you can't figure out, we're here to help.
 Feel free to email us at srcc-support@stanford.edu, but please keep the following points in